JohanLi1990/Learning_Notes/TulingNotes.md

 - ZGC: **TB heaps**, **10ms GC pause time**,
   - Colored pointer: instead of storing GC information in object headers, now ZGC stores it in refernce pointer.
   - Then it uses load barrier to update the reference pointer lazily (via ForwardTable)

+## JVM调优工具详解及调优实战 (Practicals JVM tools) 2025-09-23
+- **jstat**: `jstack -gc <pid> <frequency> <times>`
+  - e.g. `jstack -gc 1604 2000 1000` track pid 1604, print gc info every 2 seconds, 1000 times
+- **jinfo**: check the jvm opts flags for current application
+  - e.g. `jinfo -flags 1604`
+- Based on jstat info there are alot of informations to investigate:
+  - why are YGC so frequent? what causes Eden to grow so fast?
+  - Calculate how much objects are moved to Old gen.
+  - Why are FGC so often, how much time are spent.
+- **Optimizing Goal**: At the end of day, we **want low to no FullGC**, and henceforth **we want, after each YGC, the size of surviving objects to be less than 50% of S0/S1 regions**, so that no objects have to be moved to old gen